*rolls out of bed*

 I like how they used Kotone’s localised name in the shop but not on the box.

-It also came with that card thing exclusive to Kotobukiya’s retail stores.
+It also came with that art board, exclusive to Kotobukiya’s retail stores.

 The Nier music boxes had restocked just in time.